AMReX-Microelectronics/artemis/Docs/source/usage/parameters.rst

     Turn on the anisotropy coupling term H_anisotropy in H_eff for the LLG updates. `mag_LLG_anisotropy_coupling=1` enables, `mag_LLG_anisotropy_coupling=0` diables.
 This requires `USE_LLG=TRUE` in the GNUMakefile.

 * ``warpx.mag_LLG_anisotropy_axis`` (default: ``0.0`` in all directions)
-    Turn on the anisotropy axis of the term H_anisotropy in H_eff for the LLG updates.
+    The anisotropy axis of the term H_anisotropy in H_eff for the LLG updates.
 This requires `USE_LLG=TRUE` in the GNUMakefile.

 * ``interpolation.galerkin_scheme`` (`0` or `1`)
     Whether to use a Galerkin scheme when gathering fields to particles.